National Insurance Number:

 Complusory Employee pension scheme

 This is called the Automatic enrolment and each UK employer needs to pay the correct contributions on time to the employees pension scheme.
-If you don’t, you risk being fined by the regulator.
+If you don’t, you risk being fined by the Pensions Regulator.

 Minimum contributions that you must pay